Text updated for Moodle 3.4

-TOP TIP!
-We recommend using the My Home page for accessing your modules: it’s easy to return to this page via the Dashboard link at the top of most pages, or by clicking the University logo).
+We recommend using this page for accessing your modules: it’s easy to return to this page via the Dashboard link at the top of most pages, or by clicking the University logo).

-Don’t worry if only core modules appear – optional modules will appear after you have completed the module entry form, handed it in, and the School has had time to update your records.
-Once you have made your module choices and your School has added them, they will appear in your Moodle record on the next working day.
+Don’t worry if only core modules appear – optional modules will appear after you have completed the module entry form, handed it in, and it has been processed.
+Once you have made your module choices and they have been added to your record, they will appear in your Moodle list on the next working day.

 The module page

-Moodle sends out emails to your University address only and this cannot be changed.
+Moodle sends out emails to your University address only.
 Depending on your personal profile settings, mails from Moodle may arrive individually or as a once-a-day Digest.
 The Digest is called “Moodle.Nottingham Forum Digest”.
 If you prefer, you can change your profile settings to receive separate emails or Digests (see the Help website for how to do this).

 TOP TIP: Please check your email regularly: It is important you do read these emails as they can contain important information about your module, which may not be sent elsewhere.
-(Check your Clutter folder!)
+(Check your Clutter, Other, Spam and Junk folders!)

-Announcements can also be read in the Latest News block in your module.
+Announcements can also be read in the Announcements in the side column on module pages.

 Where to get more information